Progression Raiding – Expectations

-We’re certainly not expecting people to be top tier raiders the likes found in Paragon or Method however we would like you to be the best you can at your chosen specs.
-The team will be pulling out all the stops to perform at a maximum level including basics like pre-potting, using personal buff food for better stats, changing talents between bosses for the best output, researching a fight solely from your spec’s point of view in order to maximise DPS, being specific about gear itemisation rather than ilvl gear, etc… Take it with a degree of seriousness as you’ll find your colleagues will and they may be a little disappointed if you’re not.
-While this is just a game, consider progression as more of a sports team.
-Don’t come to the park without your boots or you’ll kill the buzz.
-Everyone will know they’re running with someone who isn’t as committed which is not a nice feeling.
+We’re certainly not expecting people to be top tier raiders from World First raiders or streamers; however we would like you to be the best you can be at your chosen specs.
+The team will be pulling out all the stops to perform at a maximum level including basics like consumable usage, using personal buff food for better stats, changing talents and expansion/season specific attributes between bosses for the best output, researching a fight solely from your spec’s point of view in order to maximise DPS, being specific about gear itemisation rather than ilvl gear, and so forth.
+Take it with a degree of seriousness as you’ll find your colleagues will and they may be a little disappointed if you’re not.
+While this is just a game, consider progression as more of a sports team – don’t come to the park without your boots or you’ll kill the buzz.
+Everyone will know they’re running with someone who isn’t as committed which is not a nice feeling and it creates an awkward situation.
 If you need help with items, gems, chants, etc (e.g. can’t afford your boots) there are heaps of guildies only too happy to help.
 Not everyone has amazing amounts of time to spend getting together gold or crafting gears but that doesn’t mean we can’t be best prepared.
 But if this doesn’t sound like your cup of tea we completely understand.
 Progression, as with any other War Machine events, is completely optional.
 But it is important to understand the expectations before signing up.

 Secondary specs and alts

 As progression raiders it not required but helpful if you were to be ready to switch to a viable off spec if needed to better support our raid team.
 It definitely helps ensuring we have the right raid make-up for downing bosses.
 By viable we mean having the appropriate gear where possible, gemmed and enchanted as required (for specialised items), and something you are comfortable playing.
 E.g. some fights we’ll need to swap heals to DPS but would prefer to keep a decent spread of heals classes so you may be required to switch even though you have the highest heal output.
-As a benchmark you should be targeting gold in proving grounds for each spec you want to play.
-That’s not to say you need it, but it’s a good guideline for personal performance and to be honest you should probably be able to on your main spec if you are signing up for this event.
-If you’re not getting gold it’s a great opportunity to learn the ins and outs of your spec.
-Don’t think this applies to just hybrid classes either.
-We’re not pushing mythic content so we don’t need to worry about eking out every little scrap of DPS however pure DPS classes should consider having viable alternatives such as MM hunters learning how to play BM for better cleave on Imperator or assassination rogues learning subtlety for the extra single target DPS… *giggles* .
+As a benchmark you should be comfortable performing your off-role in a mythic dungeon.
+That’s not to say you need to prove this, but it’s a good guideline for personal performance and to be honest you should potentially be able to play multiple specs and classes if you are signing up for this event – that is the kind of confidence and knowledge that will aid you and the team greatly.
+We’re not pushing for prestigious rankings, so we don’t need to worry about eking out every little scrap of DPS however pure DPS classes should consider having viable alternatives.
 That being said we’re not going to tell you what off spec to play or force you to play it if you don’t want to, just be aware that getting the right comp for a night may mean having only limited spaces even in the face of flexible raiding e.g. there’s no need for 5 healers in an 11 man group.
 This is pretty unlikely to occur though, but it’s something to be aware of.
 Some of us may simply hate playing our off spec and will have no fun yet are very very good on their main.
 That is likely to translate into not performing in that secondary spec so that’s also something which will be considered.
-We’ll need to discuss this ahead of time so please include your preference in the appropriate forum pages and whether you intend to have a viable off spec.
+We’ll need to discuss this ahead of time so please bring this up when you want to join, and whether you intend to have a viable off spec.
 Just to be clear, my preference is not to have to switch people at all as we’ve chosen to play the classes we like to play, but sometimes it’s for the greater good.
-Asking people to switch specs may occur on the Thursday runs more often but in those instances the requirements for experience on your secondary spec may be less.

 Regular runs for progression raiders